survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 {pagebreak}

-## Enabling `HashedModuleIdsPlugin`
+## Enabling `NamedModulesPlugin`

 Webpack uses number based IDs for the module code it generates.
 The problem is that they are difficult to work with and can lead to difficult to debug issues, particularly with hashing.
-This is why webpack provides two plugins. `NamedModulesPlugin` replaces module IDs with paths to the modules making it ideal for development. `HashedModuleIdsPlugin` does the same except it hashes the result and hides the path information.
+This is why webpack provides two plugins:

+* `NamedModulesPlugin` replaces module IDs with paths to the modules making it ideal for development.
+* `HashedModuleIdsPlugin` does the same except it hashes the result and hides the path information.

 The process keeps module IDs stable as they aren't derived based on order.
 You sacrifice a couple of bytes for a cleaner setup, but the trade-off is well worth it.
+In this case, you can use `NamedModulesPlugin` to get a better development experience while fixing the module ID stability issue.
 Tweak the configuration as follows:

 **webpack.config.js**